eclipse-osee/org.eclipse.osee/web/apps/osee/src/assets/help/mim/add_edit_types.md

-## Add or Edit a Platform Type from Type View Page
+## Add or Edit a Platform Type from Platform Types Page

-1. Open up the “Type View“ page, found in the navigation pane which can be opened by clicking on the hamburger menu in the upper left corner of the page
+1. Open up the “Platform Types“ page, found in the navigation pane which can be opened by clicking on the hamburger menu in the upper left corner of the page

     > > ![OSEE Navigator](assets/images/mim/navigation.jpg)